NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Interpolating-Normal-Hermite-Splines.md

 ```
 ``(``a constant multiplier is omitted here.``)``

+This reproducing kernel is known as the Matérn kernel [23].

 Therefore for space ``H^{s_1}_\varepsilon (R^n)`` with accuracy to constant multiplier we get:

 ```math